Importance of Prenatal Nutrition in the First 1,000 Days

 A good prenatal supplement program should have all the vitamins and minerals in the table above, plus omega-3 fatty acids EPA and DHA.

-They focused on 6 key nutrients that are known to be very important to pregnancy and found that a significant number of pregnant women are not getting enough of these key nutrients.
+They focused on six essential nutrients critical to a healthy pregnancy and found that a significant number of pregnant women are not getting enough of them.

 Nutrient Deficiencies

-Out of the 12,651 dietary supplements in the government database that they examined, all contained at least 1 of the 6 key nutrients.
-Of those, 391 were specifically labeled as prenatal.
+Out of the 12,651 dietary supplements reviewed in the government database, every single one contained at least one of the six essential nutrients.
+Among them, 391 supplements were specifically labeled as prenatal.

 Thanks for reading!